-Developing a Renal Early Warning Score System for Haemodialysis Patients

-Newton, J.C., Ikoro, G., Frost, J., Ritchie, J.

-Background: A National Early Warning Score (NEWS) system was advocated by the Royal College of Physicians in 2012, arguing that greater uniformity would benefit patient safety.
-Observational studies have shown that the introduction of EWS systems to hospitals that did not previously have has reduced rates of in-hospital cardiac arrest.
-However, multi-centre assessment of early warning score systems has not been able to prove an overall survival benefit.

-There has been some concern in the past that uniform EWS systems might be less sensitive, or might lead to harm, for patients with specific pathology, such as COPD, or spinal or neurosurgical patients.,, Unpublished locally pilot data have suggested similar limitations of the the NEWS within our maintenance haemodialysis population.
-Here, we present initial outcomes from a a collaboration between the nephrology and data science teams aiming to development a more sensitive scoring system.
+Background: A National Early Warning Score (NEWS) system was advocated by the Royal College of Physicians in 2012, arguing that greater uniformity would benefit patient safety.1 Observational studies have shown that the introduction of EWS systems to hospitals has been associated with reduced rates of in-hospital cardiac arrest.2 However, multi-centre assessment of EWS systems has not been able to prove an overall survival benefit.3Previously there has been concern that uniform EWS systems might be less sensitive, or might lead to harm, for patients with specific pathology, such as COPD, or spinal or neurosurgical patients.
+4,5,6 Unpublished local pilot data have suggested similar limitations of the NEWS within our maintenance haemodialysis population.
+Here, we present initial outcomes from a collaboration between the nephrology and data science teams aiming to develop a more sensitive scoring system.

-Methods: A primary outcome of requiring hospital admission was defined as the event to be predicted given the low rate of on dialysis cardiac arrest in our center.
-Data were obtained from electronic flow sheets, completed by trained dialysis nurses between 1/1/15 and 31/12/17), that record pre and post dialysis observations.
+Methods: A primary outcome of requiring hospital admission was defined as the event to be predicted given the low rate of on dialysis cardiac arrest in our centre.
+Data were obtained from electronic flow sheets, completed by trained dialysis nurses between 1/1/15 and 31/12/17 that record pre and post dialysis observations.
 Extreme values representing likely keystroke errors were excluded.
-Overall completeness of the data were ????

-A ???? model was fitted to both measured (e.g. blood pressure) and calculated (e.g. inter-dialytic weight gain) data.
+A decision tree algorithm was applied to both measured (e.g. blood pressure) and calculated (e.g. inter-dialytic weight gain) data.
 Hospital admission events were identified using coded clinical episode data within the electronic health record.

 Results: Over a 3-year period we identified 970 distinct patients, and a total of 53,180 patient-dialysis sessions.
 Variables including age, dialysis access, length of dialysis session, ultrafiltration volume, blood flow and interdialytic weight gain have been analysed, as have pre and post-dialysis values for temperature, pulse rate, respiratory rate, blood pressure and blood sugar.
 We are in the process of weighting these variables to develop a composite score based on the risk of admission.